Sh1Yo/x8/README.md

         --force                          Ignore 'binary data detected', 'the page is too huge', 'param_template lacks variables' error messages
     -h, --help                           Prints help information
+        --headers                        Switch to header discovery mode.
-        --http2                          Prefer http/2 over http/1.1
+                                         Forbidden chars would be automatically removed from headers' names --http2                          Prefer http/2 over http/1.1
-        --is-json                        If the output is valid json and the content type does not contain 'json' keyword - specify this argument for a more accurate search --replay-once                    If replay proxy is specified, send all found parameters within one request --test                           Prints request and response
+        --is-json                        If the output is valid json and the content type does not contain 'json' keyword - specify this argument for a more accurate search --keep-newlines                  --body 'a\r\nb' -> --body 'a{{new_line}}b'.
+                                         Works with body and parameter templates only --replay-once                    If replay proxy is specified, send all found parameters within one request --test                           Prints request and response
     -V, --version                        Prints version information
+        --verify                         Verify found parameters one more time

 OPTIONS:
     -b, --body <body>                                       Example: --body '{"x":{%s}}'